DanyYanev/Laufdaten.info-Indoor-Display/README.md

     - TFT_SDA -> D7
     - TFT_LED -> +3.3v
     - Make the appropriate changes to User_Setup.h in Bodmer library (by default on Windowns located in Documents/Arduino/libraries/TFT-eSPI/) according to your display.
 The User_Setup.h file is very well documented.
+    - You can find ready User_Setup.h in code folders.
+For 1.44 if you have screen offset choose different board.

   - Buttons (Pin to GND)
     - D6 (Display page changing)